goshakowska/Typstdiff/documentation/docs/index.md

 ## Project layout
-    assets/                             # Folder for examples files used to comparing with typstdiff dist/                               # Folder for tar of package typstdiff documentation/
+    assets/                             # Folder for examples files used to comparing with typstdiff example1/                       # Files for example1 (check pdf for example) example2/                       # Files for example2 (check pdf for example) dist/                               # Folder for tar of package typstdiff documentation/
         mkdocs.yml                      # The configuration file